thomasp85/ggraph/README.md

 API to make sense for graph data.

 ### State
-ggraph is currently in early alpha stage development.
+ggraph is currently in beta stage development.
 There is still a lot of implementations that needs to be done, as well as some interface quirks that needs to be decided on.
 Most importantly it currently relies on a [proposed change](https://github.com/hadley/ggplot2/pull/1486) to some ggplot2 internals